vicgoodall/book-awards/README.md

 - This could be built upon in future, to be able to delete teachers fairly easily, as it would cascade down to delete their students' accounts and in turn their reviews, as currently composed within the model.
 - The user's email is used as their login id, and therefore is also unique.
 The system prohibits another user being created with the same email address.
 - A Teacher record by default is given the value 1 in its Roles column.
+- **Please note that user authentication for a SQL based database was not within the course.
+However, I discovered it was within the bonus content, and watched some of the videos there to learn how this worked.
+The Code Institute [GitHub](https://github.com/Code-Institute-Solutions/CombinedTaskManager2022) shows the project that taught me the majority of my understanding.
+I was also helped by this [Youtube](https://www.youtube.com/watch?v=1nxzOrLWiic&t=374s) video by Tech by Tim which gave me another perspective on managing users simply**
 ## Create a Student account
 ![create student account screen](../book-awards/bookreviews/static/assets/design-images/Create%20Student%20Account.png)
 - Teachers create student accounts, which enables them to be associated easily